-Normandy Pond is a 105yd long by 35yd wide stretch of open, woodland water giving an air of tranquility and seclusion from everyday life and yet is within a stone's throw of the centre of the community.
-It is wildlife sanctuary on the doorstep of the village.
+Normandy Pond is a 105yd long by 35yd wide stretch of open, woodland water giving an air of tranquillity and seclusion from everyday life and yet is within a stone's throw of the centre of the community.
+It is a wildlife sanctuary on the doorstep of the village.

 The profile of the original pond, with its distinctive head and tail drainage channels, was probably retained until the end of the nineteenth century.
-The map of 1871 illustrates the familiar outline, but successive surveys between 1916 and today omit the wispy head and tail thus showing the pond isolated and land-locked
+The map of 1871 illustrates the familiar outline, (would be great if we could add the relevant bit of this map as a photo – here is the link to it https://maps.nls.uk/view/102347475) but successive surveys between 1916 and today omit the wispy head and tail thus showing the pond isolated and land-locked

 Late in 1985, Ann Adey was shown a photograph by her seventy-five year old neighbour - Miss Gladys Marshall.
 The photograph, dated 1908, was of Gladys and a friend sitting by the Normandy Pond, in what was obviously a normal, tranquil, rural scene of the time.

 Ann was determined that Normandy should again enjoy the amenities of that pond in its fine woodland setting.
 Accordingly, she approached the Normandy Parish Council in March of 1986 with an offer to undertake a feasibility study for the restoration of the pond.
 The offer was readily accepted.
 Her investigations alone took six months,

 A vote was taken if Normandy people wanted the pond restored with 100% to go ahead!
 A Mr Albert Cunningham new to the village offered to head the work force having had past experience in Cornwall on various projects.
 He asked for 6 people to join him with a positive result.
 A Mr John Squire volunteered to be treasurer; finally Ann Adey volunteered to be chairperson.
 Restoration of the pond was indeed launched!